w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 Alternatively, an IdP can call the IdP Sign-in Status API via JS calls through the static functions `navigator.login.setStatus("logged-in")` and `navigator.login.setStatus("logged-out")`.
-These are to be called from the IDP's origin, and mark the current origin as signed in or signed out.
+These are to be called from the IDP's origin, and mark the current origin as logged in or logged out.

 ```idl
 [Exposed=Window]